Pearl River Community College offers developmental courses for students with deficiencies in the areas of English, mathematics, and reading.

 DEVELOPMENTAL COURSE PLACEMENT

-The following American College Test (ACT) scale scores on the English, reading, and mathematics subtests determine developmental course placement:
+The following American College Test (ACT) scale scores on the English and Mathematics subtests determine developmental course placement:

 ACT SCALE SCORE

 |Mathematics||1 - 10 / 1 - 15||Beginning Algebra - MAT 0123|

 |11 - 13 / 16 - 18||Intermediate Algebra - MAT 1233|

 |14 - or above/ 19 or above||College Algebra - MAT 1313|